 Simple English definitions for legal terms

-Read a random definition: existent corner
+Read a random definition: standard mileage rate

 A substantive offense is when someone breaks the law and commits a crime.
 This can be a minor crime or a more serious one, like stealing someone's property.
 Sometimes, two crimes can be so similar that if someone commits one, they automatically commit the other.
 In English law, an arrestable offense is one that can result in imprisonment for five years or more.